flexera-public/policy_engine_training/09_relational_data/README.md

 Next, let's add a datasource that contains a list of policy names and which lessons they correspond to.
 While we're manually creating this data, in the real world you will often be pulling this data from a REST API.

-Place the following datasource and script after your parameters and before the `ds_list_policy_templates` datasource:
+Place the following datasource and script after your parameters and before the "ds_list_policy_templates" datasource:

 ```ruby
 datasource "ds_policy_lesson_list" do